-Notwithstanding the above, the non-performance ratio of the portfolio remains low with respect to the values observed in other economies of the region and emerging economies.
-Regarding the coverage ratio, the provisioning levels of the financial system continue to be high.
+The financial system as a whole ended the year with an non-performing ratio of 3.1%, remaining low with respect to the values observed in other economies of the region and emerging economies.
+Regarding the coverage ratio, the provisioning levels of the financial system continue to be high closing the year with a coverage level of 128%.